 The Server Rack GUI is composed of 3 sections.
 On the left are 4 slots for components, the only valid components are Servers and Terminal Servers.

 The single button on the Server Rack GUI connects and disconnects each of the faces of the rack to each other.
+In other words, it enabled “Relay Mode”.
 When enabled (a horizontal line is drawn across the boxes at the bottom of the vertical lines), modem messages and power will pass through the rack - essentially, the rack acts like a cable.
 When disabled, different networks on different sides of the rack will remain isolated and no messages or power will pass through the rack.
+Note that in relay mode a rack repeats modem messages and two relay enabled racks in the same network will cause duplicate modem messages.

 Servers inside the case can be accessed by right clicking on them in the front of the Server Rack.
 This will open their component view, similar to right clicking a normal computer case.
 To open the Rack GUI again, right click on the side of the Server Rack, or above or below any installed Servers.

 Wired network messages can only be sent between Servers with Network Cards.
 The Network Cards must be configured in the Server Rack GUI to share a side.
-To send or receive messages on an external network, the Network Card must be connected to the side of the case with the external Computer or Relay.
+The side for a network card will also send and receive modem messages to components connected to the rack on that same side.
 If you want Server-Server internal networking, without cross-talk outside the case, set the Network Cards to the case's unused side (as there are 5 valid sides, and a maximum of 4 servers, there is always an unused side).

 The Server rack is crafted using the following recipe: